China Train Travel - A Complete Guide to Travel in China by Train

 Facts of the Trains in China

-- The network of Chinese railway covers every province, except Hainan.
+- The network of Chinese railway covers every province.
 The link to Lhasa was completed in 2006, it is the world's highest railway.

 - The Spring Festival Travel Rush, also known as Chunyun in Chinese, is considered to be the largest annual migration in the world.
 You should avoid taking trains during this special period.